ndronos/c-nomorph/Adamson-2011/README.md

 Not every language should -:w
 sometimes you do want the protections and comfortas of the Web Scripting languages, just as sometimes you'd rather listen to the Beatles than Black Flag.
+So, can we decide where to draw the line?
+Since C and JavaScript seem to have become punk languages

 (Adamson, 2011)
 ```